panghy/lionrock/README.md

   configurations), as such, operations such as watches can fail when a single gRPC facade server is restarted
 * Each call to a transaction is streamed back to the server, future work to batch up mutations can be implemented for better performance
-* Locality APIs will not work against a RemoteTransaction (which is not an FDBTransaction)
+* Locality APIs will not work against a RemoteTransaction (which is not an FDBTransaction), a RemoteLocalityUtil implementation is provided in lionrock-foundationdb-client)
 * Because the Java client still depends on fdb-java, it is possible that the native libraries will still be loaded (and might fail on unsupported platforms)
 * Support libraries such as Tuples are still provided in fdb-java library